 Located south of Collingwood, Highlands Nordic has over 20 km of trails groomed for both skate and classic skiing and 7km of snowshoe trails (with the Bruce Trail nearby).
 It has a chalet with delicious soups, chili, and sandwiches, and an excellent ski shop.

 Located just north of Barrie, Horseshoe Resort provides over 30 km of trails groomed for classic and skate and 8km of snowshoe trails.
-Unfortunately the upper floor of the chalet is closed so there is no food or place to eat your own food.
-(You could go across the street and use the alpine side).
-There are indoor washrooms.
+Unfortunately the chalet is closed for eating etc. (roof issues) so we are not visiting until further notice.

 Located at the top of the Blue Mountains near Collingwood, Scenic Caves has a total of 27 km of groomed classic and skate ski trails and 10km of snowshoe trails that take you across Ontario’s longest suspension footbridge.
 There are spectacular views of Georgian Bay.
 We always have our own log cabin and the main chalet has some hot food.